ShannonCanTech/microsoft-authentication-library-for-js/lib/msal-node/README.md

 Runs the test watcher (Jest) in an interactive mode.
 By default, runs tests related to files changed since the last commit.
 Generate code coverage by adding the flag --coverage.
 No additional setup needed.
 Jest can collect code coverage information from entire projects, including untested files.

+## Submit Feedback
+We'd like your thoughts on this library.
+Please complete [this short survey.](https://ncv.microsoft.com/tlmvCvfgKl)

 ## Security Reporting